yangminz/cs-notes/os/xv6-a-simple-unix-like-teaching-operating-system.md

 Timer chip is inside LAPIC, so each processor can receive timer interrupt independently.
 LAPIC to periodically generate an interrupt at IRQ_TIMER, which is IRQ 0.
 The interrupt would be routed to local processor.

 Timer interrupts through vector 32 (xv6 IRQ 0), an interrupt gate.
 Vector 64 is used for syscalls, a trap gate.
-Interrupt gates clear `IF` so the interrupted processor will be blocked - not receive any other interrupts while handling the current.
+Interrupt gates clear `IF` (interrupt flag) so the interrupted processor will be blocked - not receive any other interrupts while handling the current.
 Then interrupt follows the same code path as syscall & exceptions.
 Build trap frame.

 Timer interrupt do 2 things: